-- Age

-- ➤ Sex

-- Race

-- Disability

-- Religion or belief

-- Gender reassignment

-- Pregnancy or maternity

-- Marriage or civil partnership

-- Sexual orientation

-- The school will consider the backgrounds, gender, age range and needs of its pupils and determine whether it is necessary to put in place additional support for pupils with the above protected characteristics.

-- The school understands that pupils with SEND are entitled to learn about RSE and health education, and the curriculum will be designed to be inclusive of all pupils.

-- The school is aware that some pupils are more vulnerable to exploitation, bullying and other

-issues due to the nature of their SEND teachers will understand that they may need to liaise

-with the SENCO and be more explicit and adapt their planning or work to appropriately deliver

-the curriculum to pupils with SEND.

-- Where there is a need to tailor content and teaching to meet the needs of pupils at different developmental stages, the school will ensure the teaching remains sensitive, age-appropriate, developmentally appropriate and is delivered with reference to the law.

-- The school will take steps to foster healthy and respectful peer-to-peer communication and behaviour between boys and girls, and provide an environment which challenges perceived limits on pupils based on their gender or any other characteristic.
+- The school will consider the backgrounds, gender, age range and needs of its pupils and determine whether it is necessary to put in place additional support for pupils with the above protected characteristics. - The school understands that pupils with SEND are entitled to learn about RSE and health education, and the curriculum will be designed to be inclusive of all pupils. - The school is aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND teachers will understand that they may need to liaise with the SENCO and be more explicit and adapt their planning or work to appropriately deliver the curriculum to pupils with SEND. - Where there is a need to tailor content and teaching to meet the needs of pupils at different developmental stages, the school will ensure the teaching remains sensitive, age-appropriate, developmentally appropriate and is delivered with reference to the law. - The school will take steps to foster healthy and respectful child-to-child communication and behaviour between boys and girls, and provide an environment which challenges perceived limits on pupils based on their gender or any other characteristic.

 - The school will be actively aware of everyday issues such as sexism, misogyny, homophobia and gender stereotypes and take positive action to build a culture within which these are not tolerated.
-Any occurrences of such issues will be identified and tackled promptly.

-- The school will make clear that sexual violence and sexual harassment are not acceptable and will not be tolerated.
+Any occurrences of such issues will be identified and tackled promptly. - The school will make clear that sexual violence and sexual harassment are not acceptable and will not be tolerated.

-12. Safeguarding and confidentiality
+12. Safeguarding and Confidentiality

-- All pupils will be taught about keeping themselves safe, including online, as part of a broad and balanced curriculum. - Confidentiality within the classroom is an important component of RSE and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible. - Teachers will, however, understand that some aspects of RSE may lead to a pupil raising a safeguarding concern, e.g. disclosing that they are being abused, and that if a disclosure is made, the DSL will be alerted immediately. - Pupils will be made aware of how to raise their concerns or make a report, and how their report will be handled this includes the process for when they have a concern about a peer.
+- All pupils will be taught about keeping themselves safe, including online, as part of a broad and balanced curriculum. - Confidentiality within the classroom is an important component of RSE and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible. - Teachers will, however, understand that some aspects of RSE may lead to a pupil raising a safeguarding concern, e.g. disclosing that they are being abused, and that if a disclosure is made, the DSL will be alerted immediately. - Pupils will be made aware of how to raise their concerns or make a report, and how their report will be handled this includes the process for when they have a concern about a peer. - When teaching issues that are particularly sensitive, e.g. self-harm, consent or suicide, teachers will be made aware of the risks of inadvertently encouraging or providing instructions to pupils.
+Teaching of these subjects will always prioritise preventing harm to pupils as a central goal.

-13. Assessment procedures
+13. Assessment Procedures

 - a.
 The school has the same high expectations of the quality of pupils' work in RSE and health education as for other curriculum areas. - b.
 Lessons are planned to provide suitable challenge to pupils of all abilities. - c.
 Assessments are used to identify where pupils need extra support or intervention. - d.
-There are no formal examinations for RSE and health education; however, to assess pupil outcomes, the school will capture progress in the following ways: - Written assignments - Self-evaluations - ➤ SSE
+There are no formal examinations for RSE and health education; however, to assess pupil outcomes, the school will capture progress in the following ways: - O Lesson observations - O Learning Walks - O Work scrutiny - O Self-evaluations

-14. Monitoring arrangements
+14. Monitoring Arrangements